-- In a hot pan, place the Arepas and let them cook on each side for about 6-9 minutes (just don’t let them burn!).
+- In a hot pan, place the arepas and let them cook on each side for about 6 to 9 minutes (just don’t let them burn!).

-- With a knife slice though the middle, remove the excess of cooked cornmeal and create a pocket.
+- With a knife, slice through the middle, remove the excess of cooked cornmeal, and create a pocket.